TV Production

 “I eventually want to get into the film industry but I’m currently working in TV and documentary film,” Caitlin said.
 “It’s definitely the best start for anyone wanting to get into post-production due to the fast turnaround and quick pace.
 It’s a lot of information but it’s a big array of knowledge that you can gain very quickly.
 It makes for a great learning curve to progress your career.

-“Even now, my degree from Staffordshire University helps me in post-production, with understanding camera formats and how to process footage correctly.
+“Even now, my degree from University of Staffordshire helps me in post-production, with understanding camera formats and how to process footage correctly.
 The lectures and editing software, as well as each aspect of the video, audio and delivery, definitely gave me a leg up in getting my current position at Envy.
 It gave me a head start against other graduates.”

 Studying Film